refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 <br/>

-## How to build categories CRUD pages with NextUI and refine
+## How to build categories CRUD pages with NextUI and Refine

 Like the product CRUD pages we created above, let's create CRUD pages for the categories in the database.
 The categories are sourced from the [categories](https://api.finefoods.refine.dev/categories) endpoint of the fake REST API.
 You can follow the link to explore the available resources.